Krielkip/bb-toolbox/readme.txt

 == Frequently Asked Questions ==

-For information on using Toolbox for Beaver Builder, please ask on the Wordpress forum or on the Slack of Beaver Builder.
+For information on using Toolbox for Beaver Builder, please ask on the Wordpress forum, github or on the Slack of Beaver Builder.

+At this moment there is no visual update when you save a new featured image or changing the page title.
+Please visit this [Github issue](https://github.com/Krielkip/bb-toolbox/issues/3) for more information

 == Credits ==